 |Elements||21 elements/16 groups||21 elements/16 groups|

 |Aperture||f/5-6.3 – f32-40||f/4.5-5.6 – f/32-40|

-However, to cram VR, a wide focal range and good optics into a competitive price means there have to be some compromises along the way.
-Basically, there will always have to be some sort of optical compromise the greater the range of focal length offered in a zoom.
-The wider the focal lengths, more internal correction is needed.
+However, to cram VR, a wide focal range, and good optics into a competitive price means there have to be some compromises along the way.
+Basically, there will always have to be some sort of optical compromise with a greater range of focal length offered in a zoom.
+The wider the focal lengths, the more internal correction is needed.